 Exiting A Futures Contract

 Part of how you make money trading in futures contracts is by exiting at the right moment.
-There are three main ways to exit your futures position.
+There are three main ways to exit your future position.

-- Offsetting: this is the most common way traders make an exit.
-It involves creating another futures contract of the same size and value, which effectively balances out the trader’s previous obligations.
+- Offsetting: this is the most common way traders exit.
+It involves creating another futures contract of the same size and value, effectively balancing the trader’s previous obligations.

 - Rolling: this process is the same as offsetting, but the new contract has an expiry date further in the future than that stipulated in the initial contract.